Eurypterid: Description

 The opisthosoma comprised 12 segments and the telson, the posteriormost division of the body, which in most species took the form of a blade-like shape.
 In some lineages, notably the Pterygotioidea, the Hibbertopteridae and the Mycteroptidae, the telson was flattened and may have been used as a rudder while swimming.
-Some genera within the superfamily Carcinosomatoidea, notably Eusarcana, had a telson similar to that of modern scorpions and may have been capable of using it to inject venom.
+Some genera within the superfamily Carcinosomatoidea, notably Eusarcana, had a telson similar to that of true scorpions and may even have been capable of using it to inject venom like them.
 The coxae of the sixth pair of appendages were overlaid by a plate that is referred to as the metastoma, originally derived from a complete exoskeleton segment.
 The opisthosoma itself can be divided either into a "mesosoma" (comprising segments 1 to 6) and "metasoma" (comprising segments 7 to 12) or into a "preabdomen" (generally comprising segments 1 to 7) and "postabdomen" (generally comprising segments 8 to 12).

 The underside of the opisthosoma was covered in structures evolved from modified opisthosomal appendages.
 Throughout the opisthosoma, these structures formed plate-like structures termed Blattfüsse (lit. 'leaf-feet' in German).
 These created a branchial chamber (gill tract) between preceding Blattfüsse and the ventral surface of the opisthosoma itself, which contained the respiratory organs.
 The second to sixth opisthosomal segments also contained oval or triangular organs that have been interpreted as organs that aid in respiration.
 These organs, termed Kiemenplatten or "gill tracts", would potentially have aided eurypterids to breathe air above water, while Blattfüssen, similar to organs in modern horseshoe crabs, would cover the parts that serve for underwater respiration.